caddickdaniel/nc_news/nc-news/README.md

 ### Prerequisites

-You will need an editor such as VS Code, as well as Node.js (no later than v11.0) and Node Package Manager (no later than 6.4.1) up and running on your machine.
+You will need an editor such as VS Code, as well as Node.js (v11.0 or later) and Node Package Manager (no later than 6.4.1) up and running on your machine.

 ## Installing